Sirco-web/.github/profile/README.md

 ## What we build

 - Custom websites
 - Game sites
 - Statistics platforms and dashboards
 - Forums and community platforms
 - Integrations directly related to the above

-We do not offer unrelated services.
 Our scope is intentionally narrow and focused on the web products listed above.

 ---